Music Man Majesty 8 Review & Prices

 Music Man Majesty 8's scale length (at the top) compared to other popular sizes

 The Music Man Majesty 8 features a multi-scale fingerboard, which means that it incorporates two scale lengths at the same time.
-This is present in some 7+ strings guitars to give a different tension to the lower strings than the higher strings.
+This is present in some 7+ strings guitars to give a different tension to the lower strings and the higher strings.
 The thickest strings need more tension to avoid fret buzz (especially when tuned low), so the scale is longer for these strings, while the thinnest strings will need less tension (because they have a lower gauge), so they have a shorter scale to reduce stiffness for bends.

 It can feel awkward if you've never played a multi-scale because the frets will have more separation for the higher strings, but a lot of people love their versatility.

-More guitars with the same scale length:
+More with the same scale length:

 Neck Profile